 Retirement Planning is a primary financial goal for most Canadians.
 Whether you have a savings program in place, or are interested in one now, the first step is to determine how much will be available to you at your retirement.

 Contact our office for DETAILED ANALYSIS of your retirement income needs and opportunities.

 Save now, Start now and Stay invested.
 Begin by investing what you can and try to increase this amount every few months.
 Using a pre-authorized deposit plan allows you to make regular contributions to your retirement savings plan.
 Remember, small amounts can accumulate significantly over time.
 No matter when you start investing, the key is to stay invested as long as you can.
 The longer you hold your investments, the more they will benefit from compound growth.

 Diversification is the financial equivalent of not putting all your eggs in one basket.
 You spread your risk by investing in several different investments, therefore reducing the impact of one poor performer in our portfolio.
 Experts agree that the asset mix of your investments - safety, income and growth, account for more than 80% of your portfolio's return.

 Retirement planning involves setting aside enough money during one's working years to provide income during retirement.
 A simple concept, but a complicated activity once investment choices and taxes are taken into account.

-Everyone starts to prepare for retirement at different stages in their lives, and for different reasons.
-One of the best strategies to ensuring your financial future is to begin saving in your 20s or 30s by setting up a Registered Retirement Savings Plan (RRSP) or a Tax Free Savings Account (TFSA).
+We all start to prepare for our retirement years at different stages in our lives.
+The most effective strategy is to begin in your 20s or 30s with the purchase of your first Registered Retirement Savings Plan (RRSP) or Tax Free Savings Account (TFSA).

-* Statistics Canada, Summer 2014 Perspectives and Labour Force Survey.
+* Statistics Canada, Summer 2016 Perspectives and Labour Force Survey.